-Mylopotas Beach extends for one kilometer, so there is plenty of space for everyone to enjoy it, even in the high season.
+The shoreline extends for one kilometer, so there is plenty of space for everyone to enjoy it, even in the high season.
 During the summer months, Mylopotas Beach (and Ios Island) attracts a young international crowd, including many who come for the nightlife.
-A few of the Mylopotas beach clubs are famous for their nightlife.

 Thanks to its calm and clear waters, Mylopotas Beach is designated with a Blue Flag label, which indicates cleanliness and safety.
-Mylopotas is a great place for swimming, windsurfing, and recreational boating.
+Mylopotas is a great place for swimming and water sports like scuba diving, windsurfing, and recreational boating.
 There are also beach volleyball courts.

 Several cafés, snack bars, and restaurants on Mylopotas Beach cater to tourists in need of food and beverages.
 Some of the restaurants provide lounge chairs for sunbathers to chill out while sipping refreshments.